Fethiye Tours

 What Should You Book in Advance in Summer?

-If you are visiting in peak summer, it is worth booking a few things ahead — especially if you want specific times, better availability or less stress on arrival.
+If you are visiting in July or August, book the key parts of your trip ahead, especially if you want specific times, better availability or a smoother arrival.

 • Accommodation: Popular areas such as Ölüdeniz, Çalış and central Fethiye can fill quickly in high season, especially for well-located hotels and family rooms.